tommasomoretti/nameless-analytics/README.md

 Nameless Analytics is an open-source, privacy-focused web analytics platform built on Google Tag Manager (GTM), Google Firestore, and Google BigQuery.
 It starts tracking on the client side with a customizable GTM Client-side tracker tag that captures user interactions and sends event data securely to a GTM Server-side container.
 This server-side tag manages user and session IDs via secure cookies and logs all event data in real time.

 The collected data is stored and enriched through a multi-layer pipeline: user and session data are saved in Firestore for low-latency access, while detailed event data is streamed into BigQuery without any sampling or pre-aggregation.
-Nameless Analytics also supports additional data input via a streaming protocol for server-side events and a batch loader for importing historical data from CSV files.
+Nameless Analytics also supports additional data input via a streaming protocol.

 Once stored in BigQuery, the raw, high-fidelity data can be queried with prebuilt table functions for users, sessions, ecommerce, consents, and more.
 This data is accessible from any BI tool like Looker Studio or Power BI, allowing complete customization of reports and analysis.
 The platform provides utility functions and full control over data collection, ensuring transparency and respect for user privacy.